Allbirds' New Eco-Apparel Is Here — & We Wore It First

 Advertisement

-A simple but beautifully designed winter coat in everyone’s favourite silhouette: Allbirds’ wool- and eucalyptus-fiber puffer offers the heavy-duty warmth of cold-weather outerwear with minimal environmental impact (thanks to the brands’ ZQ Merino-certified, humanely harvested wool).
+A simple but beautifully designed winter coat in everyone’s favorite silhouette: Allbirds’ wool- and eucalyptus-fiber puffer offers the heavy-duty warmth of cold-weather outerwear with minimal environmental impact (thanks to the brands’ ZQ Merino-certified, humanely harvested wool).
 Even the water-repellent coating is eco-friendly with its Bluesign-certified fluorine-free composition.
-The cozy fill along with its interior lining is a blend of tree-fibre and recycled polyester.
+The cozy fill along with its interior lining is a blend of tree-fiber and recycled polyester.

 Advertisement